3 The Operational Review (see Apple Case Study

 and omnichannel development.
 This is where today's Web

-analytics tools can provide real-time insights on a customer's buying behavior along his journey across the omnichannel's network of connected physical and online stores
+analytics tools can provide real-time insights on a customer's buying behavior along his journey across the omnichannel's network of connected physical and online stores.
+Surveys are also used

-A Quantitative Review to determine market demand and the
+determine market demand and the targeted firm's competitive

 A Financial Review to ensure that the strategy will turn a profit for the targeted firm, maximizing its revenue (marketing), minimizing both its costs (operations) and its financing needs (finance) in its business (production)